TheJupiterDev/mDirt/README.md

 Removing blocks is not yet supported (though the UI is in place.)
 The `description` field does not do anything, this will be changed in the future.

-The tool was made entirely by me, but the method for adding custom blocks was developed by WASD Build Team!
+The tool was made entirely by me, but the method for adding custom blocks was developed by https://youtube.com/@WASDBuildTeam!